-PART FOUR:

-MODELLING HOUSE PRICE CHANGE FOR AUSTRALIAN CITIES UNDER SUPER-FOR-HOUSING SCHEMES
+PART FOUR: MODELLING HOUSE PRICE CHANGE FOR AUSTRALIAN CITIES UNDER SUPER-FOR-HOUSING SCHEMES

-- 1 The time series modelling shows that house price growth is driven by demand factors including population growth and expected future returns, and pushed down by higher interest rates, higher new-build supply and higher stock market returns. - 2 The results confirm the important role of the flow of home loan finance in shaping housing price inflation. - The results vary by city.
+- 1 The time series modelling shows that hous including population growth and expected higher interest rates, higher new-build sup - 2 The results confirm the important role of the important role housing price inflation. - 3 The results vary by city.
 Sydney and Melbourne have the least responsive housing prices with respect to home loan finance.
 Darwin and the ACT have the most responsive housing markets relative to this variable.

 The econometric estimation results are summarised in appendix 3.
 The model is a panel estimation using a pooled dataset for Australia's metropolitan cities, for the time period 1993:Q1 to 2020:Q4.
 The appropriate lag specification was derived by carrying out a series of VAR estimations and determining the lag length that minimised the Akaike Information Criterion (AIC).
-For most variables, 3 quarters proved to be the optimal lag.
+For most variables, 3 guarters proved to be the optimal lag.
 Share returns and building approvals enter the equation with longer lag structures (4 and 6 respectively).
 In the case of building approvals, this finding makes a great deal of sense given that a lengthy time period would be expected by submitting an application to construction, and new supply actually arriving on the market.